Terms and Conditions for hire bikes

-To provide motorcycles with trail/offroad capability and protective clothing if required.
-We supply a helmet, gloves, boots, knee pads, body armour, jacket or shirt and enduro trousers.
+To provide motorcycles with trail/offroad capability and protective clothing.
+We can supply a helmet, gloves, boots, knee pads, body armour, jacket or shirt and enduro trousers.
 Sizes available: boots size 5 to 13, helmets XS to XXL, trousers waist 28” to 44”, jackets S to XXL.

 No charge is made for use of protective clothing or accidental damage, except for a couple of exceptions.
 These include ignoring a direct request from the leader, not looking ahead and crashing as a consequence, and any riding behaviour which is causing danger to yourself, other riders and members of the public using the road.
 Our motorcycles are fitted with folding mirrors designed for trail riding.
 If you break a mirror because you crash on a green lane and the mirror is in the “road”position, we will ask you to pay £20 to replace it.
 If you prefer not to have the mirror, please ask Colin to take it off before we begin.

 If you are not familiar with trail riding techniques, we will provide help and advice.
 (Colin and Marianne have been ACU coaches in the past, but are not currently qualified.)
-You can find information at https:www.trailrides-wales.com/ridertips.html
+You can find riding hints and tips at https:www.trailrides-wales.com/riderhints.html

 Trail Rides Wales require the following:-

 - You must hold a full motorcycle licence and be aged 25 or more.
 If aged between 22 and 24, our insurers need to be notified of your riding history two weeks in advance of your riding day.